Ken Blackshaw's Home Page

 I love to read, but I hate to find myself reading the same book

 twice.
-So, for almost 20 years I've been maintaining a spreadsheet of all the
+So, for over 20 years I've been maintaining a spreadsheet of all the

 books I've read,

 Link to Ken's Reading List.
 The list is 'more-or-less' in date sequence,